MorrisCheng0414/RSNA2023-Challenge-SSL-SCL/README.md

 5. ```submission.csv```: A valid sample submission.
 Only the first few rows are available for download.

 ## Segmented Dataset

+### Kaggle
 The segmented dataset used in the experiments is stored on Kaggle, please refer to [the dataset webpage](https://www.kaggle.com/datasets/morrisistaken/rsna23-256x256-roi-png).

 After downloading the dataset to your local machine, please change the dataset path in ```dataset_dir.yaml```.

+### Hugging Face
+Alternatively, you can load the dataset directly using the `datasets` package.
+For detailed information and usage instructions, please visit the [Hugging Face dataset repository](https://huggingface.co/datasets/Morris-is-taken/RSNA_23_256x256_ROI_PNG).

 ## Folder Structure
 ```